SapitoSucio/froggo-guides/docs/script_commands.md

 \***achievementadd**(**<achievement id\>**{,**<char id\>**})

-This function will add an achievement to the player's log for the attached player or the supplied **<char id\>**.
+This function will add an achievement to the player`s log for the attached player or the supplied **<char id\>**.
 The objective requirements are not ignored when using this function.